usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 <!---->

-> Note: The upshot of potentially having a different IAL, AAL, and FAL within a single application stems from the fact that this document no longer supports the notion of an overall LOA - the "low watermark" approach to determining LOA no longer applies.
+> Note: The upshot of potentially having a different IAL, AAL, and FAL within a single application stems from the fact that this document no longer supports the notion of an overall LOA &mdash; the "low watermark" approach to determining LOA no longer applies.
 An application with IAL1 and AAL2 should not be considered any less secure or privacy-enhancing than an application with IAL2 and AAL2.
 The only difference between these applications is the amount of proofing required, which may not impact the security and privacy of each application.
 That said, if an agency incorrectly determines the xAL, security and privacy could very well be impacted.

 #### <a name="IAL_CYOA"></a> 6.1 Selecting IAL